 WEBR DEADLINE ALERT: ROSEN, NATIONAL TRIAL LAWYERS, Encourages Weber Inc. Investors to Secure Counsel Before Important September 27 Deadline in Securities Class Action – WEBR

-/EIN News/ -- NEW YORK, Sept.
-16, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Weber Inc. (NYSE: WEBR) pursuant and/or traceable to the registration statement and related prospectus (collectively, the “Registration Statement”) issued in connection with Weber’s August 2021 initial public offering (the “IPO”) of the important September 27, 2022.
+NEW YORK, Sept.
+16, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Weber Inc. WEBR pursuant and/or traceable to the registration statement and related prospectus (collectively, the "Registration Statement") issued in connection with Weber's August 2021 initial public offering (the "IPO") of the important September 27, 2022.

 SO WHAT: If you purchased Weber securities pursuant and/or traceable to the Registration Statement you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.